ouspg/refhandler/backend/README.md

 ### Authentication

+All API endpoints with `current_user: CurrentUser` in their function arguments require a valid access token header, and `current_admin: CurrentAdmin` additionally require the authenticated user to have the role `UserRole.admin`.

+#### Getting access tokens

 1. Create login JSON payload `{"username": user_email,"password": user_password}`.
 Note the login credentials are `email:password`, but FastAPI security library uses Oauth2 password flow, which is why the payload key is `username` instead of `email`.
 2. POST the login payload to `/api/login/access-token`
 3. If login credentials are valid, the API generates and sends back a JWT token as a string.
 Token is valid for 1 week (can be changed in `/backend/app/security.py`).